mk12/sicp/notes/text.md

 - In the first case, they have distinct accounts.
 In the second, both refer to the same account---this is called _aliasing_.
 - As long as we never modify objects, we can regard them to be precisely the totality of their pieces.
 - This is no longer valid in the presence of change, because "identity" is something different from the pieces.
 - A bank account is still "the same" account after a withdrawal.
-Conversely, two distinct accounts with the same balance are "different."
+Conversely, two distinct accounts with the same balance are "different".
 - The name is attached to an identity rather than the data itself.

 #### Pitfalls of imperative programming